ajsmith607/thisismitime/content/miguide/index.md

 *0.0.0*

-*Mitimezones* describe the structure of mitime, and how it maps to standard time.
+*Mitimezones* describe the structure of mitime, and how mitime maps to standard time.
 Therefore, a completely explicit mitime reference includes its mitimezone in the following format starting with the basic mitime format already discussed above:

 *M.H.N {{% mi %}} MC.HC.MC.S*